alpercakan/airdnd/README.md

-# Simple AirDnD-like website
+# Simple AirBnB-like website
-Simple AirDnD-like website, my experimentation project for Ruby on Rails and React.
+Simple AirBnB-like website, my experimentation project for Ruby on Rails and React.